- Windows 11 is officially announced and many users are looking to make the upgrade.

 - Microsoft also released the official system requirements and specifications for the OS.

-- To check if your device is compatible, you need to download and run a simple tool.
+- To check if your device is compatible, you need to download and run a simple test tool.

 - However, it seems that many users all over the world are getting annoying errors.